udacity/create-your-own-adventure/english/references/references.md

-You calmly explain to the Chief Marshmallow that you come from the [land of Ice and Snow](../../norwegian/).
+You calmly explain to the Chief Marshmallow that you come from the [Land of Ice and Snow](../../norwegian/).